 That is what cancer is: the betrayal of the very thing that makes us "us".
-Our genetic code gone horribly awry.
+Our genetic code went horribly awry.

 The sun has risen more than one trillion, four hundred and sixty billion times on the horizon of this earth, but for each of us, it will only come and go several thousand times or so times at most.
 For B, the sun rose a little over fifteen thousand times.